nv-morpheus/morpheus-experimental/README.md

 A non-morpheus pipeline script that contains data loading, preprocessing, model loading, inference, postprocessing, and serialized output file.
 It uses desired morpheus pipeline variables as input variables to the script (ie. threshold=0.6).
 It produces a reliable and repeatable output file from the inference dataset.
 It includes `requirements.txt` file with dependencies and versions used for non-morpheus inference.

 ## morpheus-pipeline (optional)
-All the necessary files for a full Morpheus pipeline of the prototype similiar to pipelines found in [Morpheus Examples] https://github.com/nv-morpheus/Morpheus/tree/branch-22.09/examples with it's own `requirements.txt` files.
+All the necessary files for a full Morpheus pipeline of the prototype similar to pipelines found in [Morpheus Examples](https://github.com/nv-morpheus/Morpheus/tree/branch-22.09/examples) with it's own `requirements.txt` files.

 ## model documentation